-Before we proceed with showcasing our solar upgrades and energy management system modifications, we are throwing out this disclaimer.
+Before we proceed with showcasing our solar upgrades, drop-in replacement lithium batteries, and our motorhome energy management system modifications, we are throwing out our disclaimer.

 This is not a how-to tutorial nor is it an installation guide.
-Honestly, everyone has different installation techniques and products.
-As well, each RV model and their electrical components can differ.
+Everyone has different installation techniques from wiring, configurations and products unique to their solar setup.
+Each RV manufacture model and each of their electrical components may differ.

-Therefore, to avoid miscommunication, questions that we can’t answer, critics (and critiques) and even liability, we are merely showing you what we added to our Winnebago View Class C motorhome.
+Therefore, to avoid misinformation, questions that we can’t answer, critics (and critiques) and even liability, we are merely showing you what we used for our 2019 Winnebago View solar upgrades.

 Lead Acid RV Battery Removal